drush-ops/drush/tests/README.txt

-Drush's test suite isbased on PHPUnit (http://www.phpunit.de/).
-In order to maintain high quality, our tests are run on every commit - https://travis-ci.org/drush-ops/drush
+Drush's test suite is based on PHPUnit (http://www.phpunit.de/).
+In order to maintain high quality, our tests are run on every push - https://travis-ci.org/drush-ops/drush

 Usage
 --------